 - Local council for their Council Tax, electoral register and other housing benefits

 - Public sector or armed forces pension scheme for their pension.

-This service is offered by most local authorities in England, Wales and Scotland, except Northern Ireland.
-If the service is not offered by your local authority, then you’ll need to notify these departments individually.
+If the Tell Us Once service is not offered by your local authority, then you’ll need to notify these departments individually.

 The service is free.

 You will need to provide the following information:

 - Unique reference number given to you when you register the death